 Buildings moved off their foundations up, down, left and right.
 Buildings were torn apart, compressed and strong I-beams were twisted into what more closely resembled red licorice candy vines.

 The power of this Alaska quake was unimaginable.
-And even those of us Alaskans who experienced it, will never be able to forget the memories that haunt us to this day.
+And those of us who experienced it, will never be able to forget the horrific memories that haunt us to this day.

 A section of town in the photo above, where a destroyed parking lot and an abandoned car form a haunting picture.

 Unrecognizable destruction in the picture above.
 Clean up was a tough, emotional job.